• Skip to main content

 Why would people do something even when the evidence points out that doing something is actually causing more harm?

-I can think of a few reasons as to why otherwise well-intentioned people continue to intervene where consequences outweigh the benefits.
+I can think of a few reasons as to why otherwise well-intentioned people continue to intervene when the consequences outweigh the benefits.

 Some of the flaws include 1) an inability to think through problems, 2) separation from consequences, 3) a bias for action, and 4) no skin in the game.
 Let’s flesh these out a little.